Pulse Nightclub Survivor Shares How She's Coping One Year After The Tragedy

 Advertisement

 "We were right by the door, and [Omar Mateen's] bullets were coming directly at us," Carter says.
 "Miraculously, his gun jammed.
-That’s when I realised I’d been shot in both of my legs."
+That’s when I realized I’d been shot in both of my legs."

 After police infiltrated the building, Carter was rushed to the hospital where she went straight into surgery.
 The next day, she received the heartbreaking news that her best friend had died.